 This will run for one year from October 2017, and hopefully continue into the future.

 This initiative is being led by Dr Muna Al-Jawad, a Consultant in the Elderly Care Department, and Registrar Dr Bethany Edge.

 Brighton and Sussex Medical School will be involved in measuring this initiative so there will be credible research which can be shared with other Elderly Care teams.

-We are looking to raise £65,000 to support this programme during 2017.
+We are looking to raise £65,000 to support this programme during 2017 and 2018.
 Please give generously through our JustGiving campaign page.

 This programme will make an enormous difference to the way in which we look after elderly people during their hospital stay.BSUH Consultant Dr Muna Al-Jawad

 I am delighted to support the Small Acts of Friendship project , and to see NHS Clinicians and the Friends of Brighton and Hove Hospitals bringing together so many parts of the community to create an improved quality of life to elderly people when they are in hospital.Baroness Cumberlege

 I am particularly pleased to see that there will be measurement of the results , so that learning can be shared and incorporated into enhancing treatment and care of the elderly.

 I am pleased to support this initiative.
 The elderly often find it particularly difficult when they are in hospital, and anything that makes their lives more normal, and allows them to retain their independence and dignity is to be welcomed.Vice Admiral Sir Peter Woodhead KCB